AlibabaCloudDocs/sc/intl.en-US/Fully managed Flink/O&M management/Configure job logs.md

     **Note:**

     -   If the Task Manager or the Job Manager is started, logs are written to Log Service or OSS.
 However, if the Task Manager and the Job Manager are not started as expected, logs are not written to Log Service or OSS.
-    -   If you cannot find the corresponding log file on OSS because the Job Manager and the Task Manger are not started as expected,[submit a ticket](https://account.alibabacloud.com/login/login.htm?oauth_callback=https%3A//ticket-intl.console.aliyun.com/%23).
+    -   If you cannot find the corresponding log file on OSS because the Job Manager and the Task Manager are not started as expected,[submit a ticket](https://account.alibabacloud.com/login/login.htm?oauth_callback=https%3A//ticket-intl.console.aliyun.com/%23).

 This topic describes how to configure job logs in the following scenarios: